An Overview of Cyber Security Funding for Open Source Software: Results

-The types of cyber security funded (RQ.4) summarized in Table~\ref{tab: cyber security} expectedly align closely with the earlier thematic summary in Table~\ref{tab: types}.
+The types of cyber security funded summarized in Table~\ref{tab: cyber security} expectedly align closely with the earlier thematic summary in Table~\ref{tab: types}.
 In other words, supply chain security has been the most typical thematic cyber security area funded.
-In this regard, it is important to further note that some of the OSS projects funded have also addressed the design and implementation of so-called software bills of materials (SBOMs).
-These materials for keeping track of dependencies and other components are noteworthy for two reasons, the first being that SBOMs are also under active research in software engineering~\citep[among others]{Bi24, Xia23}.
-The second reason is that SBOMs too are present in the EU's CRA, which mandates commercial software vendors to implement SBOMs for their products and deliver these to market surveillance authorities upon request~\citep{Ruohonen24IFIPSEC}.
+In this regard, it is important to further note that some of the OSS projects funded have also addressed the design and implementation of SBOMs.
+These materials for keeping track of dependencies and other components are noteworthy for two reasons, the first being that SBOMs are also under active research in software engineering~\cite{Bangash25}.
+The second reason is that SBOMs too are present in the EU's CRA, which mandates commercial software vendors to implement SBOMs for their products and deliver these to market surveillance authorities upon request~\cite{Ruohonen25ACIG}.
 Although OSS projects and their so-called stewards are excluded from this regulatory requirement, the integration of OSS components into commercial software products might partially explain also the funding decisions for SBOMs by the STA and OpenSSF.
-Another partial explanation might be that also the funding bodies perceive SBOMs as important for improving supply chain security and software security of OSS in general.
+Another, perhaps more plausible explanation might be that the funding bodies just perceive SBOMs as important for improving supply chain security and software security of OSS.